Not My Jihad

 Raheel is firm that it is the Islam she grew up with - one that had existed for generations.

-For more on Raheel Raza, her site and books, go to:
+for more on Raheel Raza's site and books

 The history of Muslims includes tolerance.